Divorce and Remarriage

-Jesus' most complete teaching on this topic is in Matthew 19.
+Jesus' most complete teaching, the third time He discusses this topic, is in Matthew 19.
 Let's study that first.

 Matthew 19:3 The Pharisees also came to Him, testing Him, and saying to Him, “Is it lawful for a man to divorce his wife for just any reason?”

 First, notice what question is asked.
 The Pharisees specifically asked if a man could divorce his wife for any reason.
 Some try to argue that this scripture can be used in the discussion about whether a marriage is valid or not, therefore determining if one can remarry or not.
 Even though they have a correct understanding that all marriages are bound by God except when fraud has been committed, this scripture simply cannot be used to support that conclusion.
 They try to insist the Greek word "porneia" used later in verse 9, has to mean "fornication" and therefore Jesus is only referring to an invalid marriage where concealed fornication prior to the marriage had not been revealed to the marriage partner.
 Therefore, they conclude Jesus meant that only such a marriage could be dissolved by divorce, and hence, in such a case, remarriage was legitimate.
 That is trying to read a preconceived meaning into this scripture.
 The topic of what is a valid marriage was not an issue in Jewish society.
 Nor is it the topic of which the Pharisees questioned Jesus.
 Again, it is not the purpose of this article to rehash all possible topics relative to "Divorce and Remarriage".
-Suffice to say, the Bible is clear that if fraud has taken place in the initial marriage contract, it is not a valid marriage.
-No marriage has taken place and the defrauded individual is free to marry, in reality, for the first time.
+Suffice to say, the Bible is clear that if fraud has taken place in the initial marriage contract, and discovered in a relatively short period after the marriage, it is not a valid marriage.
+However, one cannot say several years later, let alone 10 or 20 or more years after the marriage that you have been defrauded and your marriage was never valid.
+When there is real fraud exposed shortly after the marriage, no marriage has taken place and the defrauded individual is free to marry, in reality, for the first time.
 But that is not the issue here with which the Pharisees wished to test Jesus.

 Jesus, as always, surprised them with the wisdom of God in His answer.
 He first says that God, from the beginning, never intended for a husband and wife to divorce.